 This CO Alarm is intended for use in a standard, unswitched 120V AC wall outlet.
+It is not intended for use in a statiand, diswitched izov AC wall outlet.
 It is not intended for use in extension cords, power strips, or outlets controlled by a switch or dimmer.
-These may not provide continuous power to the unit.
+These may not provide continu-ous power to the unit.
 When fully powered, the unit samples the air and takes a new reading about every second.
 A microchip inside the unit stores each reading, and remembers the levels of CO it has been exposed to over time.
 The Alarm sounds when it has been exposed to a "critical" level of CO (measured in parts per million or "ppm") within a specified time (measured in minutes).
-This CO Alarm features a permanently installed sensor, an indicator light, and an 85 dB alarm horn.
+This CO Alarm features a permanently installed sensor, an indicator light, and an 85dB alarm horn.
 It also has a Silence Feature to temporarily quiet the alarm horn.